 The NHANES program was initiated in the early 1960s and beginning in 1999 has been conducted continuously, in two-year cycles.
 In each cycle, potential participants were identified using a multi-stage sampling process.
 The protocols for each cycle were approved by the NCHS Institutional Review Board.
 Written informed consent was obtained from each participant.

 NHANES data include in-home interviews and study examinations conducted at mobile examination centers.
-The interview includes questions about demographics, health behaviors, prior diagnoses, medication use, and medical history.
+The interview included questions about demographics, health behaviors, prior diagnoses, medication use, and medical history.
 During the interview, the labels of medications that participants reported taking in the preceding 30 days were recorded.
-During the study examination, height and weight were measured, blood samples were used to measure cholesterol, glycated hemoglobin and serum creatinine, and spot urine was used to measure albumin and creatinine and to conduct a pregnancy test.
-Systolic and diastolic BP (SBP and DBP, respectively) were measured three times.
+During the study examination, height and weight were measured, blood samples were used to measure cholesterol, glycated hemoglobin and serum creatinine, and a spot urine sample was used to measure albumin and creatinine and to conduct a pregnancy test.
+The protocol for the BP measurement is available online.
+Systolic and diastolic BP (SBP and DBP, respectively) were measured three times by trained and certified physicians.
 BP was measured using a mercury sphygmomanometer from 1999-2000 through 2015-2016 and using an oscillometric device in 2017-2020.
+The oscillometric SBP and DBP values were calibrated to the mercury device.
+Mean SBP and DBP levels were computed over all available measurements for each participant.
+Antihypertensive medication classes were defined using recommendations from the 2017 ACC/AHA BP guideline.
+The variables available in the data set are listed in Table 1 with full definitions provided in Supplemental Table 1.

 Features of the Open-Source Web-Based Application

-Full summaries of this application’s features and associated tutorials are available.
-Briefly, users can select NHANES cycles to be analyzed.
+Full summaries of this application’s features and associated tutorials are available online.
+Briefly, users can select NHANES cycles, 1999-2000 to 2017-2020 to be analyzed.
 Contiguous cycles can be combined to increase precision.
-Estimates are weighted to represent the non-institutionalized US population and may incorporate age-adjustment using direct standardization.
+Estimates are weighted to represent the non-institutionalized US population and users may incorporate age-adjustment through direct standardization.
 Count estimates are calibrated to match the estimated total number of US adults.
-Users may visualize summaries of outcomes in groups (i.e., prevalence of hypertension by sex) with all groups in the same figure or with one figure per group, and may additionally specify subsets to exclude from their analyses.
-All outputs created with the web application can be downloaded and saved.
+Users may visualize summaries of outcomes for the overall population, in stratified analyses or in sub-groups.
+All figures and datasets created with the web application can be downloaded and saved.
 Following CDC recommendations, unreliable statistical estimates are automatically suppressed.

 Design of the Open-Source Web-Based Application